swarmer/compendium/parallel-and-distributed-computing/consistency-models.md

 These models come from databases background and include a concept of transaction containing multiple operations on a number of objects.

+### Strict Serializability

+A version of serializability that additionally guarantees that their execution is as if the transactions' order in real time was preserved.

   ### Serializability

 A guarantee that a result of execution of several transactions' operations could have been produced by executing these transactions one at a time, one after another in some arbitrary order.

+### Repeatable Read

+After a transaction has read certain rows, on subsequent reads these rows will not be changed, even if another transaction changed them and committed.
+Phantom reads — reads returning a changed set of rows that satisfy a search confition are allowed according to the SQL standard.

+### Read Committed

+A transaction will never read uncommitted data, but it may re-read data previously read and get changed rows, updated by other recently committed transactions.

-### Strict Serializability
+### Read Uncommitted

-A version of serializability that additionally guarantees that their execution is as if the transactions' order in real time was preserved.
+A transaction will see all updates, even not yet committed.